 In Buddhist thinking this idea of non-clinging doesn’t just apply to material possessions — we’re so materialistic that that’s the first thing we think of — but to everything, including the idea of having a self.

 Epictetus said, in regard to a stolen lamp, “A man can only lose what he has.”
-I can’t say I’m confident I know what he meant.
 Perhaps he meant “A man can only lose what he clings to.”
-Anna Wierzbicka, the author of What Did Jesus Mean wrote:
+It makes sense.
+As I said above, if there’s no sense of ownership then there can be no sense of loss.

 Epictetus concludes that if one practices being indifferent to one’s possessions, one will not be angry at those who snatch them away, and in this way one will become ‘invincible.’